 Step 2.
 Installing Cockpit on Ubuntu 18.04 LTS.

-The cockpit package is available in the official Ubuntu 18.04 repositories, so installing using following command:
+The cockpit package is available in the official Ubuntu 18.04 repositories, so installing using the following command:

-The cockpit-docker supports Docker management.
-So install using following command:
+Cockpit-docker supports Docker management.
+So install using the following command:

-Cockpit will be available on HTTP port 9090 by default.
-Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required the steps to finish the installation.
+The cockpit will be available on HTTP port 9090 by default.
+Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required steps to finish the installation.
 We’ll be asked to enter the login details in order to enter into the dashboard.
-Here, the username and password is the same as that of the login details we use to login to our linux server.
+Here, the username and password are the same as that of the login details we use to login to our Linux server.
 If you are using a firewall, please open port 9090 to enable access to the control panel.